-Reptiles (such as lizards, snakes, and turtles) carry bacteria (germs) that can make people sick.
+Disease exposure from reptiles is serious.
+Reptiles include lizards, snakes, and turtles.
+They carry bacteria (germs) that can make people sick.
+They also transmit salmonella, a bacterial infection.
 If you have a pet reptile, you should wash your hands after handling the pet or anything in its cage.
 Frequently wash the cage, the area around the cage, and any items used to clean the cage.
 Children younger than age 5 and people who have weakened immune systems should not handle reptiles or items from the cage.

 It’s a good idea to watch toddlers while they play with pets.
 Small children are more likely to get infections from pets.
 That’s because children crawl around on the floor with the animals, kiss them, put their fingers in the pets’ mouths, and then put their dirty fingers in their own mouths.

 Small children are also more likely to be bitten or scratched by pets.
 Teach your children how to treat family pets and to avoid strange pets.
 It may be best to wait until children are past the toddler stage to get a pet.

 Children younger than 5 years of age should also avoid contact with: